Please click on any Training title below to see pricing and full description.

 Digital forensics and incident response are two of the most critical fields in all of information security.
 The staggering number of reported breaches in the last year has shown that the ability to rapidly respond to attacks is a vital capability for all organizations.

-Unlock the true potential and raw power of Maltego.
-Join us and we'll show you how to navigate and map the Internet's darkest rivers…
+During this course, we will help you unlock the true potential and raw power of Maltego - from helping you to understand the underlying technologies to exploring the full potential of Maltego's analytic capabilities.
+Join us and we'll show you how to navigate and map the Internet's darkest rivers...

 Security of Microsoft kernel is becoming hot topic nowadays.With the rise of sandbox technologies compomising sandboxed applications via kernel vulnerablities is nice approach.

 Attendees will learn the various internals of the kernel exploit development, will face verious problem and will learn how to solve them.